GoAuditsGoAudits

 HACCP Audits vs HACCP Certification

-The table below highlights the differences between different types of HACCP audits certification, and compliance.
+The table below highlights the differences between different types of HACCP audit certification and compliance.

 External HACCP AuditsHACCP Internal Audits or HACCP ComplianceHACCP Certification